samsquire/ideas4/README.md

 The problem with this is that you need to rewrite instructions to point to correct jump locations and branches.

+In C we can modify a hot loop by writing to the memory of the loop.
+For example, [see this stackoverflow post](https://stackoverflow.com/questions/7447013/how-to-write-self-modifying-code-in-c) if we add a disassembler and identify the conditional jump of the hot loop, we can modify the jump target to a line that calls the scheduler.
 ```

 ```